 By Jordan Shifman & Jesse Campigotto, CBC Sports

-Plus, we give our weekly advice on roster moves to make in your league.
+Plus, we've got advice on roster moves to make at the all-star break in your league.

 Looking for a league to join?
-Join CBC's Hockey Night in Canada Fantasy Pool
+Get in on the second half of CBC's Hockey Night in Canada Fantasy Pool

 .
 It's free to play and the top prize is a new KIA Sorento.